 The Glen Distillery was equipped with appliances of the most modern type, a distilling plant using the most approved principles, was invested in.
 The Old Pot Still system of whisky distillation was adapted.
 The adjacent Glen River water supply of the establishment was practically inexhaustible.
 In 1892, the annual output of the Glen Distillery reached a total of 60,000 gallons and growing.

 The whiskies of the Glen Distillery Company established themselves as prime favourites not only in all parts of Ireland, but also throughout the United Kingdom, America, and Canada.
 The City Offices of the Company are a t Carroll’s Quay, Cork, the London agents being Messrs.
 G .W .
 Christie and Company, Cannon Street, E.C.

-The site later became the site of the Glen Chemical Works in the 1850s, which in the 1980s was demolished.
-Circa the year 2,000 Cork Corporation began developing more the adjacent Glen River Park.
+Circa the year 2,000 Cork Corporation began developing more the adjacent Glen River Park as a public amenity.

 Kiernan and Green Distilleries: